 For more specific Pokémon guides, check out our lists of snake Pokémon, dog Pokémon, cat Pokémon, monkey Pokémon, and fish Pokémon.
 Or, if you’re gearing up for a new quest to be the best there ever was, do a little revision with our guides to grass Pokémon weakness, fire Pokémon weakness, rock Pokémon weakness, and fairy Pokémon weakness.

-So, let’s spin a web into our list of spider Pokémon.
+So, let’s spin a web into our list of all the spider Pokémon.

 Dewpider and Araquanid are my personal favorite spider Pokémon, though I doubt I’d say that if I bumped into either of them doing a bit of open-water swimming.
 Representing the nightmarish water-born spiders of the world, Araquanid looks more like an alien than anything else, with a bubble helmet and long green legs.
 Fortunately, Dewpider is as cute as a button, so if you don’t want it to evolve into something frightening, you can grab an everstone or just mash the ‘B’ button every time it tries to evolve.

 The latest spider Pokémon to arrive in the Pokémon world is the evolutionary chain of Tarountula into Spidops, natives to Pokémon Scarlet and Violet’s Paldea.
 Out of all the spider Pokémon on this list, Spidops has the biggest glow-up evolution, turning from a quivering ball of silk into an eight-legged arachnid artist with a seriously impressive mustache.
 I mean, really, look at the thing.
 Even Mario would be jealous.